 Can children receive proton therapy?

-Children undergoing cancer treatment at Orlando Health Arnold Palmer Hospital for Children or Nemours Children’s Hospital may receive proton therapy if their medical team recommends the procedure.
+Children undergoing cancer treatment may receive proton therapy if their medical team recommends the procedure.
 Contact us for more information or to schedule a consultation.

 NAVIGATE YOUR HEALTH